mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     repeat this option to specify a list of values (default: '[]')

+`--[no]gcp_internal_ip`: Use internal ips for ssh or scp commands. gcloud
+    betacomponents must be installed to use this flag.
+    (default: 'false')

 `--gcp_min_cpu_platform`:
     <none|sandybridge|ivybridge|haswell|broadwell|skylake>: When specified, the
     VM will have either the specified architecture or a newer one.
 Architecture availability is zone dependent.

+`--gcp_node_type`: The node type of all sole tenant hosts that get created.

 `--gcp_num_vms_per_host`: The number of VMs per dedicated host.
 If None, VMs
     will be packed on a single host until no more can be packed at which point a